CSCI4850/s22-team3-project/README.md

 # Project Title: Albert Einstein ChatBot
 Hello Everyone!

 Welcome!
-We are group Sigmoid from CSCI 4850-Neural Networks Course taught by Dr. Phillips at Middle Tennesse State University.
+We are group Sigmoid from CSCI 4850-Neural Networks Course taught by Dr. Phillips at Middle Tennessee State University.
 The goal of our project was to build a generative chatbot trained on Albert Einstein's letters and research papers.
 We selected the transformer architecture for this task.

 # Prerequisites